Getting to know Jodhpur

 Mehrangarh Fort dominates the city and is the largest fort in all Rajasthan.
 The magnificent fort forms a picturesque backdrop to the city, rising 400 feet above old Jodhpur.
 The fort built by Rao Jodha in 1459, can be approached through a steep and winding road.
 ‘Mehr’ in Rajasthani means the Sun.
 Mehrangarh means the ‘Citadel of the Sun’.

-From the huge fort we were able to witness the amazing panoramic view of the blue city of Jodhpur.
+From the huge fort, we were able to witness the amazing panoramic view of the blue city of Jodhpur.
 The blue houses have a history.
-That part of old city is called Brahmpuri.
+That part of the old city is called Brahmpuri.
 It was a tradition for Brahmins to paint their houses blue to set themselves apart from the rest of the population.
 Over the years, others followed suit, making the entire old city look blue

-The fort houses the Maharaja’s palace, several temple like Chamunda Mataji Temple tucked away in the back, the Moti Mahal and Sheesh Mahal or Hall of Mirrors is particularly impressive as is the museum housed within the fort.
+The fort houses the Maharaja’s palace, several temples like Chamunda Mataji Temple tucked away in the back, the Moti Mahal and Sheesh Mahal or Hall of Mirrors is particularly impressive as is the museum housed within the fort.

 Jaswant Thada with a picturesque location next to a little lake, 1 km downhill from Mehrangarh fort easily walkable distance.
-The Royal cenotaphs is the beautifully carved marble memorial to Maharaja Jaswant Singh built in the 19th century.
+The Royal cenotaphs are the beautifully carved marble memorial to Maharaja Jaswant Singh built in the 19th century.
 The marble is extremely thin and when the sun rays fall on the monument, it is aglow with a golden light.

 The clock tower is a popular landmark in the old city and a great place to start exploring the city.
-It was built by Maharaja Sardar Singh from whom the market takes it name.
-The vibrant Sardar Market is close to the tower, and narrow alleys lead from here to a bazaar selling vegetables, spices, Indian sweets, textiles, silver and handicrafts.
+It was built by Maharaja Sardar Singh from whom the market takes its name.
+The vibrant Sardar Market is close to the tower, and narrow alleys lead from here to a bazaar selling vegetables, spices, Indian sweets, textiles, silver, and handicrafts.
 It is a great place to meet locals and experience the traditional local hospitality; it’s quite common for shop owners to invite you in for a cup of chai.

 Umaid Bhawan Palace is one of the world’s largest private residences.
 A part of the palace is managed by Taj Hotels.
 Named after Maharaja Umaid Singh, grandfather of the present owner Gaj Singh of the palace, this edifice has 347 rooms and serves as the principal residence of the erstwhile Jodhpur royal family.
 A part of the palace also houses a museum.
 Thousands of visitors visit this palace every day.

 Located about 5 miles north of Jodhpur.
 It was the previous capital of Maharajas of Marwar.
-Later it was abandoned for security concerns with respect to the Mehrangarh fort.
+Later it was abandoned for security concerns with respect to the Mehrangarh Fort.
 The Mandore garden, with its charming collection of temples and memorials, and its high rock terraces, is another major attraction that worth visiting.
 The gardens house the Chhatris (canopy) of many rulers of Jodhpur state.
 Prominent among them is the chhatri of Maharaja Ajit Singh, built in 1793.

 Ravan temple is another attraction at Mandore.
 It is believed to be the native place of Ravan’s wife Mandodari.
-Ravan is treated as son in law among some local Brahmins.
+Ravan is treated as the son in law among some local Brahmins.

-Kunj Bihari mandir is located near the Ghanta Ghar market, it is artistically and architectural beautiful temple in Jodhpur
+Kunj Bihari Mandir is located near the Ghanta Ghar market, it is artistically and architectural beautiful temple in Jodhpur

 The temple is devoted to Shri Kunj Bihari or Lord Krishna.
 A statue of Meera Bai, the greatest devotee of Lord Krishna rests at the entrance of the temple.